Our History-Founded in 1903

-The Lowell Philharmonic Orchestra was founded in 1987 by Dr. Peter Gorlin, a Lowell physician who was looking for a chance to play the cello in a community orchestra.
-Surprised that Lowell no longer had such a group, Dr. Gorlin set out to start one.
+We have recently uncovered evidence that the Lowell Philharmonic was initially founded on April 6, 1903!
+The picture to the right was provided by a Frances Franciose whose father played violin in the Lowell Philharmonic.
+Frances thinks the picture was taken in 1938.
+The Lowell Philharmonic was disbanded during the war and then was reformed in 1987 by Dr. Peter Gorlin, a Lowell physician who was looking for a chance to play the cello in a community orchestra.
+Surprised that Lowell no longer had such a group, Dr. Gorlin set out revive the Lowell Philharmonic.

-The orchestra's first rehearsal was in the early fall of 1987 in the University of Lowell's Durgin Hall as the Lowell Community Symphony Orchestra.
-In December 1987, we hired our first conductor, Mary Alice McCann, a cellist and educator.
-We began performing in the spring of 1988 and through Ms. McCann's efforts, we improved both individually and as an ensemble.
+The re-formed orchestra's first rehearsal was in the early fall of 1987 in the University of Lowell's Durgin Hall as the Lowell Community Symphony Orchestra.
+In December 1987, the Lowell philharmonic hired Mary Alice McCann; a cellist and educator.
+We began performing again in the spring of 1988 and through Ms. McCann's efforts, improved both individually and as an ensemble.

 In 1988, Neal Hampton became the music director of the orchestra.
 Under his directorship, we presented regular concerts at Durgin Hall.
 In the 1990-91 season, we instituted the Jeanne Selander Memorial Young Person's Concerto Competition, with the winner performing as soloist in our annual family concert.
 Our 1991 family concert also featured over 100 young Suzuki violin students performing Suzuki favorites with the orchestra.
 Such programs truly reflect our commitment to the community.